Driving Viscous Hydrodynamics in Bulk Electron Flow in Graphene Using Micromagnets: Bulk Solution for Electron Hydrodynamics in a sinusoidal magnetic field

 The electro-chemical potential does not vary in $y$ in an infinite sample as there is translational symmetry in the $y$ direction, whereas the periodic structure of the magnetic field in the $x$ direction gives rise to a modulated electro-chemical potential as a function of $x$.
 Furthermore, it is clear that the rate of work done by the external force $\dot{E} = -\int d^2 r\: \mathbf{v} \cdot\nabla \Phi $ matches the total dissipation $ \dot{E}_\Omega + \dot{E}_\nu $ obtained in Eq.~\eqref{diss1}.

-As the electron number density is approximately constant throughout the sample, the thermodynamic pressure gradients vanish.
+As the electron number density is approximately constant throughout the sample\footnote{See discussion leading to and following Eq.~\eqref{eq:incomp}}, the thermodynamic pressure gradients vanish.
 Therefore, the electrochemical potential gradients are predominantly electric in nature, and we can write the voltage as $\varphi = -\Phi/|e|$,

 From Eq.~\eqref{eq:long_hall_eff} it is clear that the electric field varies with $x$.
-As this effect arises from the presence of a periodic magnetic field and the modulation in voltage is in the same direction as transport it is appropriate to label this a ``longitudinal Hall effect''.
+As this effect arises from the presence of a periodic magnetic field and the modulation in voltage is in the same direction as transport it is appropriate to label this a ``magnetic field driven longitudinal voltage modulation''.

 Electron transport in high-mobility graphene may be hydrodynamic in the temperature range $150\:\mathrm{K} \leq T <300\:\mathrm{K}$~\cite{narozhny_hydrodynamic_2022}.
 To be specific we will present numerical estimates for a monolayer graphene device with mobility $\mu \approx 2\times10^5$ cm$^2$$/$Vs and density $n \approx 10^{12}$ cm$^{-2}$ at temperature $T = 220$ K with parameters similar to the device used in Ref.~\cite{bandurin_negative_2016},